sgosline/candleDataProcessing/README.md

 validating of computational models that predict drug response.
 Currently the package supports the following commands:

+1. `version`: The current version and build date of the package/data.
-1. `list`: Lists names of datasets to download.
+2. `list`: Lists names of datasets to download.
 This depends on what datasets have been in the main build.
-2. `download`: Downloads the dataset by name.
+3. `download`: Downloads the dataset by name.
 Case insensitive, but should contain full name of dataset returned from the `list` command.
 2. `load`: This return a `dataset` object that houses all the data.
 This object has the following functions: